 • leukemia;

-• liver damage with cirrhosis;
+• liver damage by cirrhosis;

 • malignant arterial hypertension;